 How do you stay tidy when you hit the snooze button again and your feet are dragging?

-When you’ve got the home office or online schooling blues, and you’re sick of that pile of laundry/toys/unread books staring at you from the corner?
+When you’ve got the home office blues, and you’re sick of that pile of laundry staring at you from the corner?

-Don’t despair!
-There are three easy things you can do today—and everyday—to make yourself more comfortable at home.
+Here are three lazy tidying tips you can start doing today—and every day—to make yourself more comfortable at home.

 Stop what you’re doing and go make your bed right now if you didn’t this morning.

 Make your bed every morning after you get up and have aired it out.* Why?
 Because your bed makes up a huge focal point of your room, and if it’s tidy, the entire room is going to instantly look tidier.